munich-quantum-toolkit/naviz/.github/support.md

 # Support

-If you are stuck with a problem using MQT Core or have questions, please get in touch at our [Issues](https://github.com/cda-tum/mqt-naviz/issues) or [Discussions](https://github.com/cda-tum/mqt-naviz/discussions).
+If you are stuck with a problem using MQT NAViz or have questions, please get in touch at our [Issues](https://github.com/cda-tum/mqt-naviz/issues) or [Discussions](https://github.com/cda-tum/mqt-naviz/discussions).
 We'd love to help.

 You can save time by following this procedure when reporting a problem: